Year 1 a mixed bag for businesses in California's pot market

 In Los Angeles, where the pace of licensing has lagged, Adam Spiker, who heads an industry group, summed up the condition of most companies with one word, "Pain."

-He said tax rates need to be cut to entice buyers into the legal market, and the city needs to rapidly expand the number of licenses for shops to sell cannabis.
+He says tax rates need to be cut to entice buyers into the legal market, and the city needs to rapidly expand the number of licenses for shops to sell cannabis.

 "The encouraging sign, the state is open for business," said Spiker, executive director of the Southern California Coalition.
 But "if you have limited access to retail, that's going to force a lot of companies to fail."